TTM4115-G11-2024/Spec3-Final/readme.md

 Password: seveneleven

 - SSH should be activated and use Password above to authenticate.
 - To connect to it use Mobile hotspot on your phone.
+Currently only Sindre's network "Sid" is available.
 ## Accessing the project:
 Write this in the terminal:
 ```bash